openlawteam/tribute-discord-service/README.md

 ### Production

-It is recommended to use [`bump`](https://github.com/mroth/bump) locally to deploy a production release; the formatting is nice!
-Bump will determine the next semantic version and open a page to create a new GitHub release.
-The tag will be created once the GitHub release is published, not when `bump` is run.
+It is recommended to use `npm run release` locally to deploy a production release.
+The command will determine the next semantic version and open a page to create a new GitHub release.

-Any tags (`v*`) pushed to `main` will run a production environment release to Tribute Labs' Google Cloud->Kubernetes Engine.
+Any tags (`v*`) pushed to `main` (i.e. via `npm run release`) will run a production environment release to Tribute Labs' Google Cloud->Kubernetes Engine.
 The `deploy-prod.yml` GitHub Action will run and, if successful, will push a commit to `infrastructure`, which will complete the deployment to Google Cloud.